 Putting a condom on correctly is essential to ensure that it is effective in preventing pregnancy and the spread of STDs.
 Here’s a step-by-step guide to making sure you do it right:

-5. Roll the condom down until it covers all genital areas.
+- Roll the condom down until it covers the whole penis.

 It’s just as essential to dispose of the condom properly to protect you from unwanted pregnancies.